 Buying Prescriptions Doesn’t Have To Be Hard

 Adjusting to expat life often seems like a series of grand experiences, like learning a new language and discovering an entirely new culinary scene.
-But sometimes it’s the little, day-to-day chores that can be the most challenging.
+But sometimes, the little, day-to-day chores can be the most challenging.
 One of those chores is buying prescriptions in a foreign country.
 In your home country, a quick pharmacy visit is one of life’s easiest errands.
-But as an expat, suddenly it feels complicated to locate even common medication.
-Here are some helpful steps to keep in mind for a smooth, safe transition.
+But as an expat, suddenly, it feels complicated to locate even common medication.
+Here are some helpful steps to remember for a smooth, safe transition.

 Traveling Abroad with Prescriptions